nest-desktop/nest-desktop/docs/user/usage-insite.rst

 **Enable simulation with Insite**

-  After successfully ping of the backend Insite Access, you can check the item :guilabel:`Simulate with Insite` in the menu context (clicking with right mouse button) of the :guilabel:`Simulate` button.
+  After successfully receiving a ping from the Insite Access node of the backend, you can check the item :guilabel:`Simulate with Insite` in the context menu of the :guilabel:`Simulate` button (opens by clicking with the right mouse button).

 |
 |